sedhossein/clean-code-with-clear-coder/README.md

 - you could accept that every project has special chalengs, also the need soft-skills more than hard-skills

+- Its not impotant how old are you have, the important is how much you believe yourself. you can do it ;)

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna